rwightman/gen-efficientnet-pytorch/README.md

 ## Ported Weights

 I ported the Tensorflow MNASNet weights to verify sanity of my model.
 For some reason I can't hit the stated accuracy with my port Google's tflite weights.
 Using a TF equivalent to 'SAME' padding was important to get > 70%, but something small is still missing.

-Note that the ported weights with the 'SAME' conv cannot be exported to ONNX.
-You'd be better off porting the TF model in this case anyways.
+The weights ported from Tensorflow checkpoints for the EfficientNet models do pretty much match accuracy in Tensorflow once a SAME convolution padding equivalent is added, and the same crop factors, image scaling, etc are used.

-Enabling the Tensorflow preprocessing pipeline with `--tf-preprocessing` at validaiton time will improve these scores by 0.1-0.5%
+Enabling the Tensorflow preprocessing pipeline with `--tf-preprocessing` at validaiton time will improve these scores by 0.1-0.5% as it's closer to what these models were trained with.

 |Model | Prec@1 (Err) | Prec@5 (Err) | Param # | Image Scaling  | Resolution | Crop |
 |---|---|---|---|---|---|---|